sgujuluva/books-app/README.md

 ### How to use this Project

-If you search for a particular state in a country, the exact local time, date, time , weather condition, pressure, wind speed , sunrise and sunset details will be populated.
+Type a keyword on the input field and hit search button. the results will be populated. if the keyword doesn't exist, it will show nothing.

 ##### Developed With